 Create internal messaging groups with faculty members for easy sharing of important news and learnings.
 Reassure parents and students that the channels you’ve set up will be constantly updated and that your school can be quickly reached through them.

 Social media may be the easiest to access for teachers, students, and parents, so use it for announcements.
 Messaging apps can immediately consolidate concerns and feedback, and easily check-in on a class or section.
-Message blast tools, like AMBER, allow for crucial advisories to reach everyone in your school in a single click.
+Message blast tools, like M360, allow for crucial advisories to reach everyone in your school in a single click.
 This comes in handy when the government sends notices that will affect your school, or during emergencies and disasters.

 School Pro-Tip: Establish multiple official communication channels with the same account names so students and families can find you easily.
 Ideally, announcements should be posted on each account simultaneously with the exact same message to avoid any confusion.